 We couldn't help but notice the fine carpets beneath us.
 The Qashqai are renowned for their pile carpets and other woollen products.
 These carpets are sometimes referred to as "Shiraz" after the city of Shiraz, the main market for them in the past.
 The wool produced in the mountains and valleys near Shiraz is incredibly soft and beautiful, with a deeper hue than wool from other parts of Iran.

 We took a short walk to one of the nomads' wells, giving us an impression of the area.
 The valley was lovely and clean, with nomadic tents scattered around.
 Our hosts said around 15 families live there, all knowing and communicating with each other.

 The food was delicious - tender meat, fluffy rice, and perfectly cooked vegetables cooked over an open fire.
 I'm not much of a foodie, so I can't recall the names of the dishes, but they were simply amazing.
 We even had what they call "nomad ice cream", which is ice collected from the nearby hills that still had some snow from winter, mixed with a sweet, sorbet-like topping.

 The Qashqai are one of Iran's largest nomadic tribes, alongside the Bakhtiari (known from the classic documentaries Grass and People of the Wind).
 They have been the subject of scholarly studies, popular novels like The Last Migration by Vincent Cronin (1957), and films such as Gabbeh by Mohsen Makhmalbaf.

 We had a wonderful day with this lovely family.
 I began making plans for longer hikes in the Zagros Mountains.
 The local guide informed us that people usually hike from camp to camp through the mountains for three or four days, spending the night with the nomads to experience their way of life.

-We usually have one or two small groups (max 7/8 participants) per year travelling to Iran.
+We usually have one or two small groups (max 7/8 participants) per year traveling to Iran.
 If you are interested in joining a group setting out from Europe, please drop me a line.
 We will provide more information, like dates, a program, and other details.